cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} Does Cypress support ES7?

 Yes.
-You can customize how specs are processed by using one of our {% url 'preprocessor plugins' plugins %} or by {% url 'writing your own custom preprocessor' preprocessors-api %}.
+You can customize how specs are processed by using one of our {% url 'preprocessor plugins' plugins %} or by {% url 'writing your own custom preprocessor' file-preprocessor-event %}.

 Typically you'd reuse your existing `babel`, `webpack`, `typescript` configurations.